-Trying to figure out how you’re going to get some laundry done on tour?
-We get it — when you’ve been on the road for three weeks, finding a quick and easy place to wash the band’s dirty laundry starts to seem like an emergency.
+Trying to figure out how you will get some laundry done on tour?
+We get it — when you’ve been on the road for three weeks, finding a quick and easy place to wash the band’s dirty laundry seems like an emergency.

 - The Local Laundromat

 - Use The Hotel Laundry Room